asciamanna/asciamanna.github.io/_drafts/the-delivery-trap.md

 <img src="/img/modern-agile-wheel.png" alt="Modern Agile Values Wheel" class="modern-agile" />

 If an organization makes a serious commitment to the four principles of [Modern Agile](http://modernagile.org/), the [Three Ways of DevOps](https://itrevolution.com/the-three-ways-principles-underpinning-devops/), or the practices found in Lean Software Development and XP, a seismic shift will occur.
-Autonomous teams will begin to emerge who make the decisions about their work, work directly with their customers, and consistently improve their work - since they are the ones who are most qualified to do so.
-There will be a shift to really move authority to the information, and they will begin to get best out of their employees.
+Autonomous teams will begin to emerge who make the decisions about their work, interact directly with their customers, and consistently improve their work - since they are the ones who are most qualified to do so.

 <div class="well">
     <h3>The Three Ways of DevOps</h3>